-The New Year is just over a week old and we have all reconvened to our regular lives – returning back to work, school and our everyday activities.
+The New Year is just a few days old and we have all reconvened to our regular lives – returning back to work, school and our everyday activities.
 The decorations are put away…the holiday cookies eaten…family has gone home from visiting, and we have settled back into normal routines.
 It’s a New Year.
 We are hopeful.

 For New Year’s, many set the stage for the year ahead with hopes, dreams, and faith.
 Resolutions are set, goals are laid out.
 We are well meaning in our quest for changes in our lives: Eating healthier, smoking cessation, getting organized, exercising more, working harder, reaching for that promotion – our goals/resolutions tend to focus on self improvement and personal growth.
 As well they should!
 We are, in the end, responsible for our own health, happiness, and advancement.

 But the truth is, we really can’t do it all alone.

 On New Year’s Eve, just a few minutes before the ball dropped, I scanned the crowd to see what the anticipation of 2019 and the beginning of a New Year looked like.
 The vision is not at all what one might think.
 Instead of watching a group of young revelers imbibing and causing security/police to be extra cautious, I saw a real mix of people at different ages and stages of their lives.
 Young partners in their 20s and 30s, mothers and fathers who brought their young children for the experience, grandparents who came on their own or with their families.
 The sea of people who wait with expectancy for the ball to drop and for the New Year to begin is not at all one dimensional.
 There were friends together, families holding each other – eager with anticipation, people in their 40s and 50s looking towards the New Year, older folks in their 70s and 80s who clutch onto each other with love and expectancy, looking towards the change into the New Year with hope and faith and…love.